dilsadunsal/HRPlanesv2-Data-Set/README.md

-Researchers who are interested could directly download the weights that give 0.815 mAP as a result of YOLOv5 experiments and 0.760 mAP as a result of YOLOv4 experiments.
+Researchers who are interested could directly download the weights that give 0.815 mAP as a result of YOLOv5 experiments and 0.760 mAP as a result of YOLOv4 experiments and access the dataset with the [Zenodo Link](https://zenodo.org/record/7331974#.Y3dUlXZByUk).

-We also would like to share the dataset detailed in this repo with researchers who wishes to collaborate with us.
+This dataset also published on the IEEE Earth Observation Dataset Platform with the [Link](https://eod-grss-ieee.com/dataset-detail/ak1BclhJbkpuUkh5Uitmd3B5L2hNQT09).

 ## <div align="left">Details About Experiments</div>